jgw4/apple-1/README.md

 #### Datanetics Keyboard (Modern)
 The PCB file requires the installation of the plug-in library for Cherry MX keyswitches
 ### Gerber Files
-Gerbers based on the PCB files have not yet been generated. only the original imported gerbers are located in the project
+Gerbers based on the PCB files have not yet been generated. only the original imported gerbers are located in the project.

 ## Future Goals
 In the future, once the above goals are met and I'm satisfied with them, I may consider working on an altered version of the main board that, while maintaining the same number and nature of the components, makes adequate substitutes such that another curious hobbyist would be able to buy as many components as possible off-the-shelf without having to hunt for "unicorn" parts.
 I'd like the ability to build one to be cheap and available to anyone who wants to do it, without having to sacrifice much at all in the way of board or schematic integrity.
 I would also like to provide a BOM that includes all required sockets needed for all the DIP chips in the system